Gurb-S/connect_to_and_use_a_public_api/README.md

 # Connect to RandomUser API

-Takes data from the RandomUser API (https://randomuser.me/) and creates profiles
-    and model windows for 12 users and adds a searchabiblity function to search through users
+Takes data from the RandomUser API (https://randomuser.me/) and creates profiles and modal windows for 12 users and adds a searchability function to search through users.